youssefescobar/Data-analysis/README.md

 data analysis

-1. Cleaned a properties data set from kaggle with python, visualized it with powerBi.
+1. Cleaned a properties dataset from kaggle with python, visualized it with powerBi, and answered simple questions.
+2. Cleaned a movies dataset with python and answered simple questions.

 ML